 Paul Draus and Juliette Roddy

-Andrea Mubi Brighenti is Professor of Social Theory and Space & Culture at the Department of Sociology, University of Trento, Italy.
-Research topics cover broadly space-power-and-society.
+Andrea Mubi Brighenti is Professor of Social Theory and Space and Culture at the Department of Sociology, University of Trento, Italy.
+His research topics broadly cover the relationships between space, power and society.
 His most recent book is The Crowd’s Common.
 Towards Canettian epistemology (forthcoming 2022).
 His research website is www.capacitedaffect.net

 Mattias Kärrholm is Professor of Architectural Theory at the Department of Architecture and the Built Environment, Lund University.
 His research areas include: architecture, social sciences, territoriality, public space, urban design, architectural theory, space & culture.
 Monographs include Animated Lands.
 Studies in Territoriology, co-authored with Andrea Mubi Brighenti, and Retailising Space (Ashgate 2012, second ed.
 Routledge 2016).